Asiana Treks and Tours

 Price Range:

 Asiana Treks and Tours offers a comprehensive Panch Pokhari Trekking package that provides excellent value by including all essential services to make your journey safe, comfortable, and memorable.
-The overall cost typically ranges between USD 1100 to 1400 per person depending on the season, group size, and any additional customizations.
-This pricing covers airport transfers, private transportation to and from the trek starting points, accommodation in local guesthouses or teahouses, full board meals during trekking days, and all necessary permits and fees required for the region.
+The overall cost typically ranges from USD 975 per person to USD 735 per two-person, depending on the season, group size, and any additional customisations.
+This pricing includes airport transfers, private transportation to and from the trek's starting points, accommodation in local guesthouses or teahouses, full-board meals during trekking days, and all necessary permits and fees required for the region.

 Additionally, the package includes the services of a licensed trekking guide and porters to carry your heavier luggage, allowing you to focus on the trek and enjoy the stunning landscapes without undue physical strain.
-Safety gear and insurance support are also included, ensuring that any emergencies can be managed professionally.
-Optional extras like trekking gear rental, Kathmandu sightseeing tours, or private guide services can be arranged for an additional fee.
+Safety gear and insurance support are also included, ensuring that any emergencies can be managed professionally and effectively.
+Optional extras, such as trekking gear rental, Kathmandu sightseeing tours, or private guide services, can be arranged for an additional fee.
 Transparency in pricing means no hidden costs, making it easier for you to budget your trip effectively.

 Price Breakdown Highlights: